junxit/us-congress-bills-113/metadata.md

 - 2014-11-12 — Placed on the Union Calendar, Calendar No. 458.
 - 2014-11-12 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-616.
 - 2014-11-12 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-616.
+- 2014-11-13 — Considered under suspension of the rules. (consideration: CR H7950-7951)
+- 2014-11-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4846.
+- 2014-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-11-13 — Mr. Young (AK) moved to suspend the rules and pass the bill, as amended.
+- 2014-11-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7950)
+- 2014-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7950)